bobbob23/is483_project/TSH_Application/backend/README.md

 3. navigate to the Scripts folder `cd venv/Scripts`
 4. activate the venv by typing `activate`
 4. install packages `pip install -r requirements.txt`

+### Miscellaneous event
+If some libraries/modules are not found, please 'pip install *module*'.